JAC-CS-Game-Programming-F25/project-saikonogemu/README.md

 ![Pause Menu](./Game/Content/Images/Wireframes/Settings.png)

 - **Resume**: will resume the game.
-- **Settings**: will allow the player to ajust their settings during the game.
+- **Settings**: will allow the player to adjust their settings during the game.
 - **Quit**: will exit the game nicely :D

 #### Game Over (You lose)